fruit/sfCacheTaggingPlugin/README.markdown

               }
             }

-~/plugins/sfCacheTaggingPlugin/lib/util/sfViewCacheTagManagerBridge.class.php

-  * Of cause you have to enable the cache for that action in ``config/cache.yml``:
+  * Without a doubt, you have to enable the cache for that action in ``config/cache.yml``:

             [yml]
+            # "show" is a word from action method "execiteShow"
+            # also you could name it as "showSuccess"
             show:
               with_layout: true
               enabled:     true